 However, a little more space doesn’t make up for the lack of standard features included with the base model.
 The Honda HR-V doesn’t come with Apple CarPlay or Android Auto as a standard option.
 If you want a power seat, heated seats, or leather trim, you’ll have to go up a few trim options.

 Also, forget any idea of standard safety features.
 Honda Sensing Technologies aren’t available unless you pay more for the 3rd trim option, which is the Honda HR-V EX.
 Otherwise, enjoy driving without forward collision warning, lane departure warning, and more that are often standard with rivals.

-The Honda HR-V is a little overpriced for what you get with the base model, which is a shell of an SUV.
+The Honda HR-V is fairly priced for what you get with the base model, which is a shell of an SUV.
 It’s underpowered, not very smart, and quite frugal with technology and standard safety features.
-It’s very limited as an SUV option that you can’t depend on.
+It’s a great SUV to begin with and depend on, though.